hamiltonbarnes/100-days-of-code/r1-log.md

 ](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-principles).
 I also started learning on [CSS Flexbox](https://learn.freecodecamp.org/responsive-web-design/css-flexbox).

 **Thoughts**:Am slowly getting to my goal.
 I know there is still a long road ahead and i can't be complecent in my actions.
 I need to work harder if am ever gonna acheive them.

+**Day 9:August 23,2018 Thursday**

+**Today's progress**: I wasn't able to do much due to and emergency i had at the office.
+All the same i plan to make up for it by adding one more day to my journey.

+**Thoughts**: I realized life is always going to keep throwing brick blocks, and that will always come between me acheiving my goals.
+What has to be done has to be done, what can't be done must be done.

+**Day 10:August 24,2018 Friday**

+**Today's progress**:Today i began  my studies on [Introduction to the CSS Flexbox Challenges](https://learn.freecodecamp.org/responsive-web-design/css-flexbox) according my curriculum on freecodecamp.

+**Thoughts**:  I believe that my skills are finally improving and that makes me happy.

+**Day 11:August 25,2018 Saturday**

+**Today's progress**: So for today i was able to to finish my left over studies on [Introduction to the CSS Flexbox Challenges](https://learn.freecodecamp.org/responsive-web-design/css-flexbox).

+**Thoughts**: I have to work harder, that's all i can think about for today.

+**Day 12: August 26,2018 Sunday**

+**Today's progress**:I began my studies on [CSS Grids](https://learn.freecodecamp.org/responsive-web-design/css-grid).

+**Thoughts**: There is something joy in being able to do something that used to be outside your reach.